zikuan/p4/P4D2_2017_Fall/exercises/p4runtime/README.md

 - `helper.py`
   - Contains the `P4InfoHelper` class which is used to parse the `p4info` files.
   - Provides translation methods from entity name to and from ID number.
-  - Builds P4 program-dependendent sections of P4 Runtime table entries.
+  - Builds P4 program-dependent sections of P4 Runtime table entries.
 - `switch.py`
   - Contains the `SwitchConnection` class which grabs the gRPC client stub, and establishes connections to the switches.